ykperdgn/mindversedaily/src/content/blog/health/2025-07-02-the-rise-of-integrative-medicine-a-new-era-in-healthcare.en.md

 ---
-title: "The Rise of Integrative Medicine A New Era in Healthcare"
+title: "## **The Resurgence of Herbalism: Botanicals for Modern Times**"
-description: "Discover cutting-edge research and insights from MindVerse Daily in the health category"
+description: "Discover the latest research and insights in health category on MindVerse Daily."
 pubDate: 2025-07-02
-category: "health"
+category: health
 tags: []
 ---